speedyk-005/chunklet-py/docs/getting-started/programmatic/document_chunker.md

 !!! warning "Generator Cleanup"
     When using `batch_chunk`, it's crucial to ensure the generator is properly closed, especially if you don't iterate through all the chunks.
 This is necessary to release the underlying multiprocessing resources.
 The recommended way is to use a `try...finally` block to call `close()` on the generator.
 For more details, see the [Troubleshooting](../../troubleshooting.md) guide.

+!!! note "Token Counter Requirement"
+    When using the `max_tokens` constraint, a `token_counter` function is essential.
+This function, which you provide, should accept a string and return an integer representing its token count.
+Failing to provide a `token_counter` will result in a [`MissingTokenCounterError`](../../exceptions-and-warnings.md#missingtokencountererror).

+!!! tip "Overrides token_counter"
+    You can also provide the `token_counter` directly to the `chunk` method. within the `chunk` method call (e.g., `chunker.chunk(..., token_counter=my_tokenizer_function)`).
+If a `token_counter` is provided in both the constructor and the `chunk` method, the one in the `chunk` method will be used.
 ### Separator

 The `separator` parameter is also available in `DocumentChunker`.
 It is used to yield a custom value after all chunks for a given document have been processed, which is useful for distinguishing between documents in a batch run.